segmentio/segment-docs/src/connections/storage/warehouses/schema.md

 ### Supported Data Types
 Data types are set up in your warehouse based on the first value that comes in from a source.
-For example, if the first value that came in from a source was a string, Segment sets the data type in the warehouse to `string`.
+For example, if the first value that came in from a source was a string, Segment would set the data type in the warehouse to `string`.

 The data types that Segment currently supports include: